varkeyenjaliath/GG-Hospital/README.md

 The page has the following contents included:
 1. Navigation Bar
 2. Book Appointment
-3. Doctors Listed
+3. Our Department
-4. Departments Listed
-5. Why GG is better section
+4. Why GG
+5. Meet Our Specialist
 6. Facilities and Activities
 7. You May Be Interested In section
-8. Footer
+8. Footer+Subscribe
-9. Newsletter

 ## Screenshots
 1. Navbar